 Additionally, the bill amends section 108.04 (11) (bm) to clarify that any ineligibility due to concealment will be applied against benefits and weeks of eligibility, but it removes the provision that previously denied waiting period credit for the period of ineligibility.
 This change aims to streamline the process for claimants and ensure they receive benefits more promptly.
-The act will take effect on the Sunday following its publication and will apply to benefit years beginning on that date.
+The act is set to take effect on the Sunday following its publication and will apply to benefit years beginning on that date.

 Statutes affected: Bill Text: 108.02(26m), 108.02, 108.04(3), 108.04, 108.04(11)(bm)